 Sharing feedback with a company can sometimes feel like shouting into a black hole.
 Assuring a customer that you have recorded their comment and passed it on to the right people helps them feel listened to and appreciated.

-You should not: Tell customers that you’re passing on their request if it’s not true.
-If you know you’ll never make that change, be upfront with your customer and give them your best alternative option.
+However, never tell customers that you’re passing on their request if it’s not true.
+If you know you’ll never make that change, be upfront with your customers and give them your best alternative options.

-Often support conversations need to be handled by more than one customer service team member.
-Perhaps it is a shift changeover, or a question that requires special handling.
+Often, support conversations need to be handled by more than one customer service team member due to a shift changeover or a question that requires special handling.

-For the customer, those changes can be worrying, as they anticipate having to repeat all of their previous conversation with a new person.
-Smooth that transfer process for them by explicitly confirming that you are up to speed on the situation, and will help them move forward.
+For the customer, those changes can be worrying.
+They anticipate having to repeat all of their previous conversation with a new person.
+Smooth that transfer process for them by explicitly confirming that you are up to speed on the situation and will help them move forward.

 Customer support teams are in a wonderful position to be able to actively thank customers for their business.
 When a problem has been resolved or a question answered, take a moment to appreciate the customer for choosing to work with you.